Studley F.C.: History

-Studley FC was formed in 1971, playing Sunday football in the local Redditch league, they were known in those days as B.K.L..
+Studley FC was formed in 1971, playing Sunday football in the local Redditch league, they initially played as B.K.L..
 The side was made up mainly of employees of BKL Fittings.

 The club was re-launched as Studley Football Club on 2 June 2002, following the collapse of the company BKL.
 Further developments are planned for the future.

 They have reached the first qualifying round of the FA Cup twice, in seasons 2003–04 and 2008–09.

 The club was crowned champions of the Hellenic League Division One for the 2021–22 season.